 Employees with 10-29 years of creditable service, or 5-9 years, if at least 5 years were after 1995.
 They are eligible for regular annuities based on age and service the first full month they are age 62.
-Early retirement annuity reductions are applied to annuities awarded before the employee's full retirement age, which is gradually rising to age 67 for those born in 1960 or later, the same as under social security.
+Early retirement annuity reductions are applied to annuities awarded before the employee's full retirement age, which varies depending on an individual's year of birth, the same as under social security.

-Reduced annuities are still payable at age 62 to those with less than 30 years of service, but the maximum reduction is gradually rising to 30 percent from 20 percent by the year 2022 as a result of social security legislation enacted in 1983.
+Reduced annuities payable at age 62 to those with less than 30 years of service are subject to a maximum reduction of 30 percent.
 Part of the annuity (tier II) is not reduced beyond 20 percent if the employee had any creditable railroad service before August 12, 1983.
 Railroad retirement tiers are explained in greater detail on page 31.